• WORK

 Exhibited in: GA Houses Project 2017 - GA Gallery, Tokyo

 The house breaks up in different volumes that create platforms for life.
 Four platforms are created: one for cars and services, two sheltering the bedrooms and offering open planted surfaces above, and one dedicated to social activities, covered by a series of concrete vaults that anchor the space underneath to the ground.
-By cantilevering the one of them, they seem an unfinished structure, so as the landscape appear to our eyes.
+By cantilevering one of them, the house seems an unfinished structure, as a temporary layer laid upon many other ones defining the landscape.

 EL OLIVAR TOWNHOUSE